d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 Unlike the previous sections, here, the $\ell_2$ norm penalty term is added when calculating the final loss function.
-The linear network and the squared loss haven't changed since the previous chapter, so we will just import them via `d2l.linreg` and `d2l.squared_loss` to reduce clutter.
+The linear network and the squared loss have not changed since the previous chapter, so we will just import them via `d2l.linreg` and `d2l.squared_loss` to reduce clutter.